energy profile heading

 2H2(g) + O2(g) H2O(l)

-We can simplify the diagram above to give a simple graph to show the difference between exothermic and endothermic reactions in terms of the enthalpy of reaction (that is the amount of heat energy release), see image below:
+We can simplify the diagram above to give two simple graphs to show the difference between exothermic and endothermic reactions in terms of the enthalpy of reaction (that is the amount of heat energy release or taken in), see image below:

 Energy profile diagrams for an exothermic and endothermic reaction.